microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-how-to-write-interactive-message-app.md

 The " **contentType**" can be either "text" or "html", so make sure your application can display both accordingly.

-To get **images** embedded in the chat message, you will make a second call to retrieve [[chatMessageHostedContent](https://learn.microsoft.com/en-us/graph/api/resources/chatmessagehostedcontent?view=graph-rest-1.0)], as described on [Get chatMessageHostedContent - Microsoft Graph v1.0 | Microsoft Learn.](https://learn.microsoft.com/en-us/graph/api/chatmessagehostedcontent-get?view=graph-rest-1.0&tabs=http)
+To get **images** embedded in the chat message, you will make a second call to retrieve [chatMessageHostedContent](/graph/api/resources/chatmessagehostedcontent?view=graph-rest-1.0], as described on [Get chatMessageHostedContent - Microsoft Graph v1.0 | Microsoft Learn.](/graph/api/chatmessagehostedcontent-get?view=graph-rest-1.0&tabs=http)

-If you are also running a **data loss prevention (DLP)** app, which monitors chats for messages that contain data that users are not supposed to send, you will use [[chatMessage.policyViolation.dlpAction](https://learn.microsoft.com/en-us/graph/api/resources/chatmessagepolicyviolation?view=graph-rest-1.0)] to hide or flag the messages accordingly.
+If you are also running a **data loss prevention (DLP)** app, which monitors chats for messages that contain data that users are not supposed to send, you will use [chatMessage.policyViolation.dlpAction](/graph/api/resources/chatmessagepolicyviolation?view=graph-rest-1.0] to hide or flag the messages accordingly.
 The valid values are "None", "NotifySender", and "BlockAccess".
 "BlockAccessExternal" is not used today and is ignored by Microsoft Teams.
-Please refer to [chatMessagePolicyViolation resource type - Microsoft Graph v1.0 | Microsoft Learn](https://learn.microsoft.com/en-us/graph/api/resources/chatmessagepolicyviolation?view=graph-rest-1.0) for the definition of these values.
+Please refer to [chatMessagePolicyViolation resource type - Microsoft Graph v1.0 | Microsoft Learn](/graph/api/resources/chatmessagepolicyviolation?view=graph-rest-1.0) for the definition of these values.

-Some messages are [[**system messages**](https://learn.microsoft.com/en-us/graph/system-messages)].
+Some messages are [**system messages**](/graph/system-messages].
 For example, the following system message shows that there is a new member joining the chat.

 {